Skip to Content

 • Built-in 3-axis electronic compass with accelerometer tilt compensation to show where you are heading even when you are stationary or not holding it level

-• Barometric altimeter tracks changes in pressure to pinpoint your precise altitude
+• A barometric altimeter tracks changes in pressure to pinpoint your precise altitude.

 One of the benefits of the barometric altimeter is that it can be used to plot barometric pressure over time to track real-time changes in weather conditions.

-The 8-megapixel autofocus camera also gives users the ability to take clear and detailed images of their geologic finds.
+The 8-megapixel autofocus camera allows users to take clear, detailed images of their geologic finds.

 Virtual Capabilities of the Oregon 750T